namnamir/configurations-and-security-hardening/Windows/Make-Windows-Light-Fast.md

 ### 9. Others
 #### 9.1.
 Disable DiagTracK
-To stop and disable the User Experiences and Telemetry (Diagnostics Tracking or DiagTracK) run following commands.
+Run the following commands to stop and disable the User Experiences and Telemetry (Diagnostics Tracking or DiagTracK).
 ```PowerShell
 stop-service diagtrack
 set-service diagtrack -startuptype disabled